 T here are many harmful stereotypes about larger bodied individuals, this is also referred to as weight stigma or weight bias.

-Many health practitioners are turning to Health at Every Size® (HAES®), an approach to health that shifts away from weight and body size, to a broader, more inclusive view of health instead.
-The approach emphasizes that every person has the right to pursue health (if they want) in ways that work for them and their life, regardless of their body size.
+Many health care practitioners are identifying the harm caused by the weight-focused approach to healthcare and are shifting to a Health at Every Size® (HAES®) approach to care.
+The HAES® approach shifts the focus away from weight and body size to a more inclusive view of health, which will vary greatly from person to person.
+It emphasizes that every person has the right to pursue health (if they want) in ways that work for them and their life, regardless of their body size.
+It

 HAES® practitioners work with individuals to promote health-supporting practices and behaviours, while taking into consideration their lifestyle, goals, medical and psychological history, genetics, socioeconomic status, culture, access to care, and more.
 A common misconception is that the HAES® approach means that everyone is Healthy at every size, but it's important to note that health and weight have very little to do with one another.

 Health At Every Size® is a social justice movement that encompasses 5 key principles.
 These principles were originally developed by the Association for Size Diversity and Health in 2003.
 Keep reading to learn about the 5 Principles of HAES®.

 1. Weight Inclusivity